anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/UserType.md

 ---

 # Stereotype `«UserType»`
 Stereotype `«UserType»` is used to model custom types that have a special mapping to database.
-They are used to simplify modeling and implementation and also lead to more meaningful UML models as they models better represent the business perspective.
+They are used to simplify modeling and implementation and also lead to more meaningful UML models as models better represent the business perspective.

 **Example:**
 - Instead of modeling a start and end date in several classes of the model it is also possible to work with a user type Period (which has a start and end date).
 This type can be used all over the model.
 As it is an user type it will be mapped to the database everywhere the same.